SAP/crossplane-provider-docs/docs/sap-cloud-application-programming-model/index.md

 ## Introduction

-This guide covers how to orchestrate the infrastructure required to deploy a SAP CAP application with a SAP HANA Cloud database to a Cloud Foundry environment on SAP BTP — using Infrastructure as Data.
+This guide covers how to deploy a SAP CAP application with a SAP HANA Cloud database to a Cloud Foundry environment on SAP BTP — using Infrastructure as Data.

 > "The _Cloud Application Programming Model_ (CAP) is a framework of languages, libraries, and tools for building enterprise-grade cloud applications." - https://cap.cloud.sap/docs/get-started/features#what-is-cap

 Rather than repeating what the individual Crossplane provider docs already cover, it links to the relevant sections and adds additional context where needed.

-:::note
+:::info

-A SAP CAP application can also be deployed to a SAP BTP Kyma Runtime.
-This is **not yet** covered in this guide.
+A SAP CAP application can also be [deployed to a SAP BTP Kyma Runtime](https://cap.cloud.sap/docs/guides/deploy/to-kyma).
+This is not yet covered in this guide.
+Please don't hesitate to [contribute](/docs/contribution/solve-tickets#shared-documentation)!

 :::